helloeveryonehoware/helloeveryonehoware/README.md

 - 👋 Hi, I’m @helloeveryonehoware
-- 👀 I’m interested in javascript
+- 👀 I’m interested in Lua code
 - 🌱 I’m currently learning lua coding
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on roblox studio Lua
 - 📫 How to reach me don't worry about my email I just made a random one it's 123goliveiscool123123@gmail.com

 <!---